4.9 rating based on 350+ reviews

 2. Set an agenda

-Identify your meeting goals, list the questions you want to address, identify the purpose of each subject, estimate the amount of time to spend on each topic and make sure to not forget to end each meeting with a short recap!
+Identify your meeting goals, list the questions you want to address, identify the purpose of each subject, estimate the amount of time to spend on each topic, and make sure not to forget to end each meeting with a short recap!

 3. Make sure you plan the right timing & duration of the session and use this to your advantage